RomainBenetiere/Getting-and-Cleaning-Data/README.md

 ## Process

-The following will be process when run.analysis script will be run
+The following operations will be processed when run.analysis script will be run :

 1. Checking if "Rgetdata" directory exists - If not it will create it.
 2. Installing of the required package - It depends on dplyr package.